frankcampos/latiphonics-FE/README.md

-List of contributors and links to their GH profiles Link to Loom video walkthrough of your deployed postman (no more than 1 minute long!
-Make it great)
 # LatiPhonics

 The main goal of the project is to help users learn specific sounds of the English language by using the International Phonetic Alphabet (IPA) as a reference.
 With the help of Artificial Intelligence, the project generates everyday phrases based on the user's personal 'About Me' information.